Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 Structural condition

-Some information is available early.
+Some is available early.

-Information is generated through the progression of the matter.
+Information is generated through progression.

 It is not fully available at the outset.